Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 San Diego State Stats and Trends

-- San Diego State has played 11 games, with five wins against the spread.
+- San Diego State has five wins against the spread in 11 games this season.

-- The Aztecs have covered the spread twice this season when underdogs by 2.5 points or more (in three chances).
+- The Aztecs have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- San Diego State's games this season have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- San Diego State has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- San Diego State is 5-5 against the spread and 9-1 overall in games when it scores more than 18.3 points.
+- When San Diego State records more than 18.3 points, it is 5-5 against the spread and 9-1 overall.

-- When San Diego State amasses more than 361.6 yards, the team is 2-3 against the spread and 4-1 overall.
+- When San Diego State piles up over 361.6 yards, the team is 2-3 against the spread and 4-1 overall.

-- This year the Aztecs have 12 turnovers, 11 fewer than the Broncos have takeaways (23).
+- The Aztecs have turned the ball over 12 times, 11 fewer times than the Broncos have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.